thorium-cfx/mono_v2_get_started/Examples/Overview.md

 ## CString
 A UTF8 encoded string dedicated for interop.
-Do not use this as a replacement to C#'s `string`, if at all, better use it as a storage type for repeated interop usage.
+Do not use this as a replacement to C#'s `string`, if at all.
+However it is an interesting storage type for repeated interop usage of data that remains constant.
 ```csharp
 CString value = "This string is converted to a UTF8 string and doesn't need reconversion on interop!";
 ```